 - Be registered at UT-Austin in the semester in which they will graduate. - Have successfully completed all required coursework toward the MSSW or dual degree. - Have no incompletes (Xs). - Have a 3.0 cumulative graduate GPA or better in all courses. - Have submitted any transfer course transcripts to the Steve Hicks School of Social Work prior to the graduating semester. - File a Program of Work with the graduation application.
 A Program of Work includes all courses required for the MSSW or dual degree.
-Must have at least a 3.0 cumulative GPA for
+Must have at least a 3.0 cumulative GPA for courses included in the Program of Work (only courses in which a student earns a grade of C or better may be included in the Program of Work for a graduate degree).

-- courses included in the Program of Work (only courses in which a student earns a grade of C or better may be included in the Program of Work for a graduate degree). - Not be registered in the graduating semester for transfer course work intended to apply to their program of work.
+• Not be registered in the graduating semester for transfer course work intended to apply to their program of work.

 Failure to properly file may cause a delay of graduation.
 If a candidate's graduation is postponed for any reason, the degree candidate form must be re-filed.
 Graduation instructions are posted on the SSW-MSSW listserv periodically, beginning in the fall semester.
-Graduation forms may be downloaded and printed from the Office of Graduate Studies web site.